CongLeSolutionX/Harmonic_Atomica/Quantum_Harmonic_Atomic_Model/Quantum_Harmonic_Atomic_Model_Draft_4.md

 **Explanation:** This simple flowchart illustrates the stated connection where the fundamental quantum numbers (principal, azimuthal, magnetic, spin) are proposed to map directly onto harmonic series structures, which in turn are claimed to dictate the nodes, frequencies, geometry, and selection of reality within this model.

 ---

+### Closing Image
+The atom is reframed as a **musical mandala**: harmonic lattices, animated by quantum numbers, sifting frequencies through sacred ratios, manifesting as the beauty of both a DNA helix and a cathedral dome.
+Physics, music, and geometry are revealed as facets of the same universal resonance.

+---

 ## References